sudoyashi/Joshis-Garage/_posts/2024-02-10-short-python-scripts1.md

 Find all `.xml` files in the current working directory, convert them to `.xlsx`, and save the converted files in an existing folder called `.xlsx`.

 Our VoIP phones use `.xml` files to create a directory; however, reading raw `.xml` is atrocious work.
-We can convert them to '.xlsx' for quick viewing to make sure there are no parsing or spelling errors.
+We can convert them to `.xlsx` for quick viewing to make sure there are no parsing or spelling errors.

 ```python